 Database of material relating to the history of North American trade and cultural exchange with China and the Far East, focusing on the 18th and 19th centuries.
-The resource offers insights into the early commercial development of New York, Philadelphia, Boston, Salem, Providence and Baltimore, with maritime routes between east and west coasts detailed and mapped.
-The collection also provides coverage of China's economic dealings with the whole of East Asia and the Pacific, voyages of exploration and trade in the Pacific, and the development of the fur trade in Canada and the American Northwest.
 Sourced from American and Canadian libraries, the resource documents this topic with manuscripts, rare printed sources, visual images, objects and maps.

-Database of Church Missionary Society (later Church Mission Society), South American Missionary Society (later South American Mission Society), and Church of Zenana Missionary Society publications.
+Database of Church Missionary Society, South American Missionary Society, and Church of Zenana Missionary Society publications.
 Module 1 contains periodicals published from the early 19th century up until the 21st century.
 Module 2 presents the medical journals, the periodicals of the Asian missions, and the Historical Record of the Church Missionary Society and the Church of England Zenana Missionary Society.

-Diaries, journals, sketches, correspondence, scrapbooks, research files, lecture notes, publications and other papers of Edward Sylvester Morse, one of the first Americans to live in Japan.
-These provide a wonderful insight into the culture and society of Meiji Japan.
-In addition to preserving the household records of a samurai family and many accounts of the tea ceremony, Morse made notes on subjects as diverse as shop signs, fireworks, hairpins, agricultural tools, artists' studios, music, games, printing, carpentry, the Ainu, gardens, household construction, art and architecture.
+Edward Sylvester Morse (1838-1925) was one of the first Americans to live in Japan.
+His archive provides a comprehensive insight into the culture and society of Meiji Japan.
+In addition to preserving the household records of a samurai family and many accounts of the tea ceremony, Morse made notes on subjects as diverse as shop signs, fireworks, hairpins, agricultural tools, to household construction, art and architecture.
 Morse devoted much of his life to the task of documenting life in Japan before it was transformed by Western modernization.
 The records also cover his work at the Imperial University of Tokyo where he taught science and was Chair of Zoology.
 He was a crucial figure in the initial engagement between Japan and America and his papers are also important for relations between East Asia and America in the first decades of the twentieth century.